-

 Traditional IRA vs. Roth IRA as part of your estate:

-A single coordinated strategy today can add tens—or even hundreds—of
+A single coordinated strategy today can add tens—or even hundreds—of thousands of dollars, to your after-tax retirement income.

-Schedule a consultation to review your current tax bracket, future income
+Schedule a consultation to review your current tax bracket, future income projections, and determine whether a Roth conversion strategy fits your retirement plan.

 -